WHO IS RACHEL?

 I am a visually impaired multidisciplinary artist-scholar based in Brooklyn, NY.
 I see life through one sighted eye.
 My work is an inquiry into the Disabled experience-aesthetic-identity, access as creative praxis, experimental audio description, and improvisation-based performance practices.
 I am interested in archiving and preserving the works of blind and visually impaired choreographers, past and present.

 I received a BA and MFA in Dance from SUNY Buffalo State University and Temple University, respectively.
-Currently, I am a third-year doctoral student in Dance at Texas Woman’s University with a research focus on the emergence of blindness in contemporary dance.
+Currently, I am PhD candidate in Dance at Texas Woman’s University with a research focus on the emergence of blindness in contemporary dance.
 I serve as the Advisor of Dance and Disability for the National Dance Education Organization, and was recently awarded as a Dance/NYC ‘Disability.
 Dance.
 Artistry.’
 Dance and Social Justice Fellow (2023).
 I am on faculty in the Dance Department at Temple University, am an administrator for the Hunter College Dance Education programs, and serve as a Staff Writer and Editorial Board member for thINKingDANCE.
 I founded and artistically direct RACHEL:dancers (spoken as Rachel and Dancers), a multi-modal dance performance company, as well as co-direct a collaborative performance arts project, Bashi Arts, with Enya-Kalia Jordan.

 My artistic and scholarly work has been presented nationally and internationally.
 Some of my favorite venues include La MaMa Experimental Theater (2024), Dixon Place (2024), the Bronx Academy of Arts and Dance (2024), Movement Research (2022), the University of the West Indies Barbados (2018), the NDEO national conferences (2018, 2019, 2022, 2024), the Philadelphia Youth Dance Fest (2021), and more.
 I have worked with esteemed choreographers including Meriàn Soto, Heidi Latsky, Sidra Bell, Abdur-Rahim Jackson, Dr. S. Ama Wray, Awilda Sterling-Duprey, Carlos R.A.
 Jones, and as a principal dancer for Enya Kalia Creations, among others.

 I received a BA and MFA in Dance from SUNY Buffalo State University and Temple University, respectively.
-Currently, I am a third-year doctoral student in Dance at Texas Woman’s University with a research focus on the emergence of blindness in contemporary dance.
+Currently, I am PhD candidate in Dance at Texas Woman’s University with a research focus on the emergence of blindness in contemporary dance.
 I serve as the Advisor of Dance and Disability for the National Dance Education Organization, and was recently awarded as a Dance/NYC ‘Disability.
 Dance.
 Artistry.’
 Dance and Social Justice Fellow (2023).
 I am on faculty in the Dance Department at Temple University, am an administrator for the Hunter College Dance Education programs, and serve as a Staff Writer and Editorial Board member for thINKingDANCE.
 I founded and artistically direct RACHEL:dancers (spoken as Rachel and Dancers), a multi-modal dance performance company, as well as co-direct a collaborative performance arts project, Bashi Arts, with Enya-Kalia Jordan.

 My artistic and scholarly work has been presented nationally and internationally.
 Some of my favorite venues include La MaMa Experimental Theater (2024), Dixon Place (2024), the Bronx Academy of Arts and Dance (2024), Movement Research (2022), the University of the West Indies Barbados (2018), the NDEO national conferences (2018, 2019, 2022, 2024), the Philadelphia Youth Dance Fest (2021), and more.
 I have worked with esteemed choreographers including Meriàn Soto, Heidi Latsky, Sidra Bell, Abdur-Rahim Jackson, Dr. S. Ama Wray, Awilda Sterling-Duprey, Carlos R.A.
 Jones, and as a principal dancer for Enya Kalia Creations, among others.